If you are a U.S. fisherman impacted by retaliatory tariffs, you may qualify for funding through the Seafood Trade Relief Program (STRP).

 All USDA Service Centers are open for business, including some that are open to visitors to conduct business in person by appointment only.
 More information can be found at farmers.gov/coronavirus/service-center-status.

 The STRP is part of a relief strategy to support fishermen and other producers while the administration continues to work on free, fair and reciprocal trade deals to open more markets to help American farmers compete globally.

 The STRP is not a first-come, first-served program.
-The average domestic landings reported between 2017 and 2019 were used to determine payment rates per pound of eligible seafood commodities.
+STRP provides all qualified applicants with relief for 2019 landings of eligible seafood.
+Payment rates for the program were determined by looking at the average domestic landings reported by all commercial fishing operations in the U.S. for 2019 and comparing it to 2017 landings.
+From that we determined payment rates per pound for eligible seafood commodities.
 Those payment rates reflect the estimated severity of the impact of trade disruptions to U.S. seafood caught and sold commercially, and the adjustment to new trade patterns for the types of seafood products.
 The total amount of estimated damage was used to determine how much funding would be needed.
 Payments are limited to $250,000 for all seafood commodities combined per person or legal entity.
 In addition, an applicant’s average adjusted gross income (AGI) cannot exceed $900,000 unless at least 75 percent of the AGI of the person or entity comes from farming, ranching, forestry, seafood harvesting, or related activities.

 More information is available in the Notice of Funds Availability.

 Seafood commodities covered through the STRP and their payment rates: